-2 hours lecture - 3 hours laboratory Note: Cross listed as FASH 106B and ENTT 106B Transfer acceptability: CSU; UC
+Note: Cross listed as FASH 106B and ENTT 106B

 A foundational course providing a basic introduction to practices, theories, techniques and procedures of costume design for theatre, film and television.
 Through a series of costume projects, students develop design theory, drawing techniques and script analysis abilities.
 Practical training in college productions is incorporated during the course of study.